It Came from Outer Space

 imagine a more virile introduction to Jack Arnold than this bravura rendering

-of King Kong and Sunset Boulevard into a meditation on the
+of King Kong and Sunset Blvd. into a meditation on the

 writer’s condition.
 Oh, yes, that last shot of the dead Creature floating